nodejs/node/doc/api/async_hooks.md

 emulate the lifetime of handles and requests that do not fit this model.
 For example, `HTTPParser` instances are recycled to improve performance.
-Therefore the `destroy()` callback is called manually after a connection is done using it, just before it's placed back into the unused resource pool.
+Therefore the `destroy()` callback is called manually after a connection is done using it, just before it is placed back into the unused resource pool.

 All callbacks are optional.
 So, for example, if only resource cleanup needs to be tracked then only the `destroy()` callback needs to be passed.
 The specifics of all functions that can be passed to `callbacks` is in the section `Hook Callbacks`.

+##### Error Handling

-**Error Handling**: If any `AsyncHook` callbacks throw, the application will print the stack trace and exit.
+If any `AsyncHook` callbacks throw, the application will print the stack trace and exit.
 The exit path does follow that of any uncaught exception.
 However `'exit'` callbacks will still fire unless the application is run with `--abort-on-uncaught-exception`, in which case a stack trace will